ms1963/CollatzLibrary/README.md

 It might even be the case that we can never prove the assumption.
 According to Turing and Gödel there must be some problems trhat fall into this category.

-Since I am fascinated by the Collatz consumption, I built my own Python library to study Collatz sequenzes from different angles using different views.
+Since I am fascinated by the Collatz assumption, I built my own Python library to study Collatz sequenzes from different angles using different views.
 I am providing this library for sharing my enthusiasm with others.